oskosk/express-socket.io-session/README.md

 * [socket.io and express 4 sessions](http://stackoverflow.com/questions/23494016/socket-io-and-express-4-sessions)
 * [Socket.io 1.0.5 : How to save session variables?](http://stackoverflow.com/questions/24290699/socket-io-1-0-5-how-to-save-session-variables/24380110#24380110)

-Although there are a couple of modules that allow to share session objects between express and socket.io, I wanted to be able to share the modules without affecting regular `express-session` instantiation.
+Although there are a couple of modules that allow you to share session objects between express and socket.io, I wanted to be able to share the modules without affecting regular `express-session` instantiation.

 These modules do the same work but with different approachs on initialization.